Elmar Gasimov

 Elmar Gasimov (Elmar Qasimov, born 2 November 1990) is an Azerbaijani judoka, who competes in the -100 kg division.
 He has competed at the 2012 and 2016 Olympics and won a silver medal in 2016.
-He has also won a bronze at the 2017 World Championships, and a silver (2014) and two bronze medals (2012 and 2019) at European level.
+He has also won a bronze at the 2017 World Championships, and a silver (2014) and two bronze medals (2012 and 2019) at European Judo Championships.

 He also won a gold medal at the 2009 European Youth Championship in Yerevan, after defeating Lukáš Krpálek in the final.
-He later lost to Krpálek in the finals of the 2014 European Championships and of the 2016 Olympics.
+He would lose to Krpálek in the finals of the 2014 European Championships and of the 2016 Olympics.

 Gasimov narrowly missed out on a second bronze medal at the 2019 World Championships, losing to Aaron Wolf with 33 seconds left in the bronze medal match.
 He began practising judo in 1999.

 Biography

 Elmar Gasimov was born on November 2, 1990, in Khirdalan, Azerbaijan.
 Elmar Gasimov has been doing sports since 2000.